-Dr. Raymond C. Hart is the Director of Research for the Council of the Great City Schools and has more than 20 years of experience in research and evaluation.
-His work has spanned policy areas such as post-secondary success and college readiness, professional learning communities and school improvement, teacher effectiveness and value-added analysis, early childhood education, and adult and workforce literacy.
+Dr. Raymond C. Hart is the Executive Director of the Council of the Great City Schools.
+Hart, who has more than 30 years of experience in research and evaluation, was previously the Director of Research for the Council, and his work has spanned policy areas such as post-secondary success and college readiness, professional learning communities and school improvement, teacher effectiveness and value-added analysis, early childhood education, and adult and workforce literacy.
 He has worked with clients from a number of federal agencies, including the U.S. Department of Education, the U.S. Department of Housing and Urban Development, the U.S. Department of State, the National Science Foundation, and many state and local departments of education.

-Dr. Hart recently lead the Analytic Technical Support Task for the Regional Educational Laboratory – Mid Atlantic.
-He served as the Executive Director of Research, Planning and Accountability for the Atlanta Public School District, President and CEO of RS Hart and Partners, which is an evaluation and assessment consulting firm, and an Assistant Professor of Research, Measurement, and Statistics at Georgia State University.
-Prior to his work as a consultant, he served as the Director of the Bureau of Research Training and Services at Kent State University.
+Hart recently led the Analytic Technical Support Task for the Regional Educational Laboratory – Mid Atlantic.
+He served as the Executive Director of Research, Planning and Accountability for Atlanta Public Schools, President and CEO of RS Hart and Partners, which is an evaluation and assessment consulting firm, and an Assistant Professor of Research, Measurement, and Statistics at Georgia State University.
+Prior to his work as a consultant, Hart served as the Director of the Bureau of Research Training and Services at Kent State University.
 His career began in 1989 as a program director for African American, Hispanic, and Native American students in Engineering and Science.

-Dr. Hart holds a Ph.D. in Evaluation and Measurement from Kent State University, a M.Ed. with a focus on Curriculum and Instruction – Educational Research from Cleveland State University, and a Bachelor’s Degree in Industrial Engineering from the Georgia Institute of Technology.
+Hart holds a Ph.D. in Evaluation and Measurement from Kent State University, a M.Ed. with a focus on Curriculum and Instruction – Educational Research from Cleveland State University, and a bachelor’s degree in Industrial Engineering from the Georgia Institute of Technology.